 - 1. Intensive care unit and coronary care unit charges. - 2.
 Miscellaneous hospital services and supplies required for treatment during a hospital confinement. - 3.
 Outpatient hospital services. - 4.
 Private room and board, not to exceed the cost of a semi-private room (if available). - 5.
 Semi-private room and board. - 6.
+Emergency boarding for mental health as required by New Hampshire law. - 7.
 Well-baby nursery, physician, and initial exam expenses during the initial hospital confinement of a newborn.
 Charges for the newborn will be considered as part of the mother's expenses.